-F. INDIGENT OWNERS
+8.2.1 INDIGENT OWNERS

-- a) In terms of the Act, measures to alleviate the rates burden of the destitute have to be taken; - b) Relief as contained in the UMhlathuze Municipality Indigent Policy will be applied, 100% rebate on all services; - c) Council may grant an additional amount in value above the impermissible value as stipulated in the MPRA on which no rates will be applied.
-This determination will be made annually during the budget review process and - d) The reduction will be applied only to a property that is developed and used solely for residential purposes.
+- a) In terms of the Act, measures to alleviate the rates burden of the destitute have to be taken; - b) Relief as contained in the UMhlathuze Municipality Indigent Policy will be applied as prescribe by the indigent Management policy.;

+- c) Council may grant an additional amount in value above the impermissible value as stipulated in the MPRA on which no rates will be applied.
+This determination will be made annually during the budget review process and - The reduction will be applied only to a property that is developed and used solely for residential purposes. - e) Qualifying owners of property will receive 100% exemption on property rates.

-G. DISASTER MANAGEMENT
+8.2.2 DISASTER MANAGEMENT

-- a) A reduction in the municipal valuation as contemplated in section 15(1)(d) of the Act will be granted where the value of a property is affected by fire damage, demolishment, floods, drought or other natural disasters. - b) The reduced valuation will be applied from the start of the financial year following the evaluation. - c) The reduction will be in relation to the certificate issued for this purpose by the Municipal Valuer. - d) Rebate will be given upon application.
-The split in terms of demolishing must come from the Valuer.
-Partial rebate is where 50% or more of a building is affected or demolished.
-Complete (100%) rebate is where the whole building is demolished and cannot be used at all.
-No rebate will be given to properties that does not meet above criteria and the split must be confirmed by the Valuer.
+- a) A reduction in the municipal valuation as contemplated in section 15(1)(d) of the Act will be granted where the value of a property is affected by a disaster within the meaning of the Disaster Management Act (57of 2002) or any other adverse social or economic conditions as may be determined by council. - b) The reduced valuation will be applied from the start of the financial year following the evaluation. - c) The reduction will be in relation to the certificate issued for this purpose by the Municipal Valuer. - d) Rebate is subject to a written application within the prescribed format and time. - e) The split in which rebate will be granted must come from the Valuer. - f) If more than 50% of a property is deemed as capable of occupation/operations, then the owner will qualify for the partial rates rebate at the discretion of council.